AbsentmindedGCN/BRC-CODE-DMG/README.md

 ---

 ## Notes
-- Link Cable/Multiplayer is in early stages, and reequires [All City Network](https://thunderstore.io/c/bomb-rush-cyberfunk/p/Freesoul/All_City_Network/).
+- Link Cable/Multiplayer is in early stages, and requires [All City Network](https://thunderstore.io/c/bomb-rush-cyberfunk/p/Freesoul/All_City_Network/).
 - IR emulation is currently not supported.

 ---